IrisMoraes01/IrisMoraes01/README.md

 ## A little about myself...

 - I'm 19 years old;
-- I study Analysis and Systems Development;
+- I have a degree in Systems Analysis and Development;
 - I’m from Brazil;
 - Looking for internship;